pulumi/docs/content/docs/intro/concepts/config.md

 ## Configuration {#config-stack}

-To use Pulumi configuration, you will use both the CLI and the programming model:
+You can use both the CLI and the programming model for your Pulumi configuration.

 * The CLI offers `config` commands `set` and `get` for managing key/value pairs.
 * The programming model offers a `Config` object with various getters and setters for retrieving values.